Analysis and Visualization of Conflict Networks

 Videos

 We generated example videos for the Gulf and Balkans conflict.
 Both videos are in dynamic SVG format and can be viewed with any browser, provided that it has an SVG plug-in.
 A freely available SVG plug-in can be downloaded from Adobe.
-(Note: if your browser opens the SVG-file but no animation starts, you need this plug-in.)- Persian Gulf region from 1979 to 1999.
+(Note: if your browser opens the SVG-file but no animation starts, you need this plug-in.)

 Former videos (different layout):